hardcamls/zprize/apps/ntt/ntt-core-with-rams-app.md

 ---
 layout: default
-title: INTT single core hardware design
+title: NTT single core hardware design
 hardcaml_app: ntt_core_with_rams.bc.js
 category: ntt
 subcategory: on-the-web
 ---

-# INTT core with I/O Rams included
+# NTT core with I/O Rams included

-Configure, download and simulate our core INTT design from the comfort of your browser!
+Configure, download and simulate our core NTT design from the comfort of your browser!

 This design includes the input, output and ping-pong RAMs, along with the core data path and controller.